binance-exchange/binance-official-api-docs/errors.md

-"Account has insufficient balance for requested action." | Not enough funds to complete the action "Market orders are not supported for this symbol." | `MARKET` is not enabled on the symbol "Iceberg orders are not supported for this symbol." | `icebergQty` is not enabled on the symbol "Price * QTY is zero or less." | `price` * `quantity` is too low "IcebergQty exceeds QTY." | `icebergQty` must be less than the order quantity "This action disabled is on this account." | Contact customer support; some actions have been disabled on the account.
+"Account has insufficient balance for requested action." | Not enough funds to complete the action "Market orders are not supported for this symbol." | `MARKET` is not enabled on the symbol "Iceberg orders are not supported for this symbol." | `icebergQty` is not enabled on the symbol "Stop loss orders are not supported for this symbol." | `STOP_LOSS` is not enabled on the symbol "Stop loss limit orders are not supported for this symbol." | `STOP_LOSS_LIMIT` is not enabled on the symbol "Take profit orders are not supported for this symbol." | `TAKE_PROFIT` is not enabled on the symbol "Take profit limit orders are not supported for this symbol." | `TAKE_PROFIT_LIMIT` is not enabled on the symbol "Price * QTY is zero or less." | `price` * `quantity` is too low "IcebergQty exceeds QTY." | `icebergQty` must be less than the order quantity "This action disabled is on this account." | Contact customer support; some actions have been disabled on the account.